 Mini Nubians are very friendly and sociable!
 Their great personalities and easy going nature make them excellent for pets or brush clearing.
-However, udder quality and high butterfat milk production is what we breed for on our farm.
+However, udder quality and high butterfat milk production are what we breed for on our farm.
 We love their personalities, colors, and playful antics, but when it comes right down to it they produce a lot of great tasting milk in a small sized body - less feed needed for them and more milk on the table for us!
 If you are looking for an addition to your homestead, a family pet, or brush clearer, you are likely to find one of ours very pleasing and enjoyable!
 Playful, loving Mini Nubians just might be a good match for your family too.

 We raise Mini Nubians with high quality dairy lines who are easy to milk and pleasant to be around.
 We try to have kids for sale 3 times a year; spring, summer, and fall.
 Often we also have adults and does in milk for sale.
 Just inquire and let us know what you are looking for.
 We’ll help make a good match for your enjoyment!

 If you are not set up to keep goats just yet, but want the benefits ask about our herd share program.

 Since we raise our animals organically and naturally we sell and share ideas for essential oils.

 Check our For Sale page or send us an email email@example.com.